ModelEarth/community/projects/io/README.md

 [On Industry Page (at bottom)](../../../localsite/info/#state=NY) - [Stand-Alone Widget for testing](../../../io/charts/bubble/)

-TO DO - When toggling the red highlight, show the red again after toggling back.
+DONE - When toggling the red highlight, show the red again after toggling back.
 This worked initially.

 TO DO - Update to display 72 sectors.
 Retain option to show 389 NAICS industries from initial USEEIO model version.
 <!--